-With the increasing threat of climate change urging many of us to cut back on fossil fuels, solar is ever more appealing.
+With the increasing instability in the world, on site solar is ever more appealing.
 It’s a technology that empowers individuals to supply themselves with clean, renewable energy at an increasingly affordable price.
 Innovation in this industry is constant, so let’s see how one of the developing trends in PV stacks up by comparing solar tiles vs solar panels.

 What’s the difference?